-Born in Kelowna in 1932, he contributed to the city in business and commerce, politics and community service.
+Born in Kelowna in 1932, Bill Bennett contributed to the city in business and commerce, politics and community service.

-The Coquihalla Highway is his legacy to people of the Okanagan.
-While the Connector wasn’t completed until five years after he left office in 1986, it changed the face of transportation in the valley and is arguably one of the biggest economic boosts the region has seen since the Hope-Princeton highway opened.
+The Coquihalla Highway was his legacy to people of the Okanagan.
+While the Okanagan Connector wasn’t completed until 1990, five years after he left office, it changed the face of transportation in the Valley and was a significant economic boost to the region.

-Bennett’s crowning glory was Expo 86, the Vancouver World’s Fair.
-The phenomenally successful world’s fair launched the province onto the world stage.
-During the six months of Expo, B.C. evolved from a wilderness backwater to one of the most popular tourist destinations in the world.
-But shortly after the fair opened and its success was assured, Bennett shocked his supporters by announcing he was leaving public life.
-He now lives privately in Kelowna.
+Bill's crowning glory was Expo 86, the Vancouver World’s Fair, launching the province onto the world stage.
+During the six months of Expo, B.C. evolved from a relative unknown to one of the most popular tourist destinations in the world.
+But shortly after the fair opened and its success was assured, Bill shocked his supporters by announcing he was leaving public life.
+He resigned in 1986 and returned to private business.